 Premium subsidies will keep pace with the cost of benchmark plans

-The ACA’s premium subsidies are designed to increase to keep pace with the cost of the benchmark plan in each area.
-As premiums grow, so do premium subsidies.
+The ACA’s premium subsidies are designed to increase or decrease to keep pace with the cost of the benchmark plan in each area.
+As premiums grow, so do premium subsidies (and vice versa… if premiums shrink, subsidies also get smaller).
 But starting in 2018, premium subsidies became disproportionately large in many areas, due to the way states and insurers handled the loss of federal funding for cost-sharing reductions (CSR).

-This “silver loading” will continue to be widespread in 2020, so don’t pass up the opportunity to get a subsidy!
-[HHS has indicated that they’re considering the possibility of new federal rules, possibly starting as soon as 2021, regarding how the cost of CSR is handled by insurers.
-But nothing is changing about silver loading for 2020.]
-Even if you’ve checked your eligibility before, make sure you do so again for 2020.
-As the poverty level rises each year, the income cap on subsidy eligibility also rises; it will reach $103,000 for a family of four in 2020 (the prior year’s poverty level numbers are used, so 2019 numbers are used to calculate 2020 subsidy amounts).
+Even if you’ve checked your eligibility before, make sure you do so again for 2021.
+As the poverty level rises each year, the income cap on subsidy eligibility also rises; it will reach $51,040 for a single person and $104,800 for a family of four in 2021 (the prior year’s poverty level numbers are used, so 2020 numbers are used to calculate 2021 subsidy amounts).

-The short story: Shop around during open enrollment.
-You might find that subsidies are larger in your area than they were in the past, but you could find that they’re smaller.
-And in order to avoid an increase in the portion of the premium that you pay, you might find that you need to switch to a different plan for 2020.
+The short story: Shop around during open enrollment 2021.
+You might find that subsidies are larger in your area than they were in the past, but you could find that they’re smaller, depending on how benchmark premiums are changing.
+And in order to avoid an increase in the portion of the premium that you pay, you might find that you need to switch to a different plan for 2021.

 If you’re eligible for cost-sharing reductions, you’ll continue to receive them

-The ACA’s federal individual mandate penalty has been $0 since the start of 2019, and that will continue to be the case in 2020.
-People who are uninsured in 2019 and beyond will not face a penalty, unless they’re in a state that imposes its own individual mandate (note that Vermont will join that list as of 2020).
+The ACA’s federal individual mandate penalty has been $0 since the start of 2019, and that will continue to be the case in 2021.
+People who are uninsured will not face a penalty, unless they’re in a state that imposes its own individual mandate.

 Going without coverage isn’t wise, though, regardless of whether there’s a penalty.
 And open enrollment only comes around once a year.
-So if you were to find yourself uninsured and in dire need of medical care in mid-2020, you’d have to wait until 2021 to have coverage.
+So if you were to find yourself uninsured and in dire need of medical care in mid-2021, you’d have to wait until 2022 to have coverage.

-It’s true that there are more loosely-regulated coverage options available now, thanks to the expansion of short-term plans and association health plans.
+It’s true that there are more loosely-regulated coverage options available now, thanks to the expansion of short-term plans and the proliferation of health care sharing ministries.
 And there is no longer a direct penalty for relying on those types of coverage.
 But they all have drawbacks, so read the fine print carefully if you’re considering them.

 Don’t expect the federal government to heavily promote open enrollment

 In the fall of 2017, just before open enrollment for 2018 coverage, the Trump Administration announced drastic funding cuts for exchange marketing and enrollment assistance.
 And in 2018, the Administration again slashed funding for Navigator programs, down to just $10 million (it had already been reduced to $36 million in 2017).
-The lower funding levels are likely to remain in place for the duration of the Trump Administration, and the Administration is likely to once again promote Medicare open enrollment but not individual market open enrollment.
+The lower funding level remained in place in 2019, and isn’t likely to increase for the duration of the Trump Administration.
+The administration can be expected to once again promote Medicare open enrollment but not individual market open enrollment.

-But state-based exchanges and consumers advocates will continue to conduct outreach, and enrollment assistance will continue to be available throughout the country.
+But state-based exchanges and consumer advocates will continue to conduct outreach, and enrollment assistance will continue to be available throughout the country.